amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT * FROM surveys;

-***CHALLENGE 1: Write a query that returns the year, month, day, species ID, and weight from the surveys table.***
+> #### CHALLENGE 3
+> Identify the species ID and weight for each survey item and the date on which it was recorded.

 ### <a name="unique"></a> Unique values